-Scanning the dolls head
+3D Scanning the doll's head

-The exterior scanned very well, just a little cleanup around the eye area.
+The exterior 3D scanned very well, just a little cleanup around the eye area.
 It was then exported to ZBrush to add wall thickness.

-Integrity & Accuracy
+Integrity & Accuracy of the 3D Scan

-Capturing so many points with such accuracy means the integrity of the original object is maintained with little or no discernible loss.
+Capturing so many points with high accuracy means the integrity of the original object is maintained with little or no discernible loss.
 The dolls head is a great example of how in a short amount of time the customer can receive an extremely accurate reproduction of a complex part.
-Trying to replicate parts like this with calipers and measuring devices, and building in CAD from scratch would be horribly costly and inaccurate, which is why we love to help our customers with this type of project!
+Trying to replicate parts like this with calipers and measuring devices, and building in CAD from scratch would be horribly costly and inaccurate, which is why we love to help our customers with this type of 3D scanning project!